emmahogan/emmahogan.github.io/_projects/6_project.md

 category: fun
 ---

-During my last semester of undergrad at Siena College, I took a memorable course on Hip Hop Rhetoric with Dr. Todd Snyder.
+During my last semester of undergrad at Siena College, I took a memorable course on Hip Hop Rhetoric with Dr. Todd Snyder as part of my Minor in Writing and Communication.
 You can read my essay exploring Jay Z's album "The Blueprint" <a href="https://drive.google.com/file/d/1fwW4iwHieuWqdwH2QmnFrst3x-A-V6CG/view?usp=sharing">here</a>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">